Adityasrinivas24/AutoPlaylistMaker/README.md

 This script automates adding videos to a personal playlist by matching keywords in the original playlist.

 ## Installing Dependencies
-`pip install google-api-python-client` \
+`$ pip install google-api-python-client` \
-`pip install --upgrade google-api-python-client google-auth-oauthlib google-auth-httplib2`
+`$ pip install --upgrade google-api-python-client google-auth-oauthlib google-auth-httplib2`

 ## Set-up and credentials
 1.Create or select a project in the [API Console](https://console.cloud.google.com/)